quantiota/AI-Agent-Host/claude-code/README.md

-To apply this integration, replace the corresponding files in the main `docker` directory with the updated versions provided here.
+To apply this integration, replace the corresponding files in the main `docker` directory with the updated versions provided on `claude-code/docker`.

 From the  Code-Server web application, run the command `claude` in the terminal and follow the instructions